 I believe that we must seek more from life.
-We must live sweeter, travel deeper, and dream bigger.
-And we must do so unapologetically.
+AND from our travel experiences!

 But I didn’t always believe this.
 In fact, I once existed only in the confining but safe space of my comfort zone.
 It’s possible that I would have remained there, happy enough, but never truly living, if not for my late partner.